PhilChodrow/mban_orientation/1_orientation/preassignment/index.md

 ## Test Your Installation

 As a very basic use case, we are going to use git and GitHub to access the course materials.
 The course materials live in a repository ("repo") on GitHub.
-There are three steps:
+There are three main steps:

 1. *Fork* the repo on GitHub.
 This creates a copy of the class repo under your own account.
 Changes you make here won't be reflected in the original repo -- think of it as your playground.
 2. *Clone* the forked repo from GitHub to your computer.
 Here's where you'll interact with the files.
 3. After changing files, you can *push* your changes back up to GitHub.
 Let's see how this all works.

-### (1) Fork the Repo
+###  Fork the Repo

-Navigate to [https://github.com/PhilChodrow/mban_orientation](https://github.com/PhilChodrow/mban_orientation).
+Navigate to `[https://github.com/PhilChodrow/mban_orientation](https://github.com/PhilChodrow/mban_orientation)`.
 Make sure you are signed in.
 Click the "Fork" button.

 ![](figs/fork.png)

 You now have a copy of the mban_orientation repo under your own user account.

-### (2) Clone the Repo
+###  Clone the Repo

 Now go to GitHub Desktop.
 Choose "Clone Repository," and click the URL tab.
 In the first field, enter `your_name/mban_orientation`.
 In the second field, enter the location on your computer where you would like to place the materials.
 Your desktop is fine.